mohaimenhasan/SupportiveBengaliMomBot/README.md

 Users can interact with the chatbot using the following commands:

 - `/help` - Show all available commands
-- `/mood` - View mood history and trends
-- `/exercise` - Get a random coping exercise
+- `/advice` - Get a random piece of life advice
+- `/encouragement` - Receive a message of encouragement
 - `/affirmation` - Receive a positive affirmation
 - `/upgrade` - Learn about premium features
 - `/clear` - Clear conversation history

-Users can also track their mood by sending messages like "My mood is 7/10" or request specific help with phrases like "I need help with anxiety" or "Give me a coping exercise for stress."
+Users can also ask for specific advice by sending messages like "I need advice on studying" or request specific help with phrases like "Give me encouragement for a tough day."

-## CBT Approach
+## Cultural Approach

-The chatbot implements Cognitive Behavioral Therapy principles:
+The chatbot provides support based on Bangladeshi cultural principles:

-1. **Identifying Negative Thoughts**: Helps users recognize unhelpful thinking patterns
-2. **Challenging Distortions**: Guides users to question and reframe irrational thoughts
-3. **Behavioral Activation**: Encourages small positive actions to improve mood
-4. **Coping Strategies**: Provides evidence-based techniques for managing difficult emotions
+1. **Cultural Relevance**: Offers advice and support that aligns with Bangladeshi traditions and values
+2. **Practical Guidance**: Provides practical tips and advice for everyday challenges
+3. **Emotional Support**: Offers empathetic and compassionate support
-5. **Positive Reinforcement**: Acknowledges and encourages progress
+4. **Positive Reinforcement**: Acknowledges and encourages progress

 ## Production Deployment